"Ancestor Of The Land"

 ANCESTOR OF THE LAND is an authentic Beaufort County, South Carolina Gullah Heritage photographic, visual, digital art, material culture exhibition & Instillation experience celebrating the life and times of Rufus Daniel Mitchell, his family and the historic Sheldon, South Carolina farming community.

-The GRAND OPENING of ANCESTOR OF THE LAND is FREE and OPEN TO THE PUBLIC and will take place THURSDAY MAY 20that 5pm to 8pm at Beaufort Arts Council’s Exhibition Hall at the Mather School Museum on the campus of Technical College of the Lowcountry, 921 Ribaut Road Building 1, Beaufort SC 29902.
+The GRAND OPENING of ANCESTOR OF THE LAND is FREE and OPEN TO THE PUBLIC at Beaufort Arts Council’s Exhibition Hall at the Mather School Museum on the campus of Technical College of the Lowcountry, 921 Ribaut Road Building 1, Beaufort SC 29902.
 Call 842.379.2787 for more information.

 ANCESTOR OF THE LAND is a tribute - curated, designed and installed by artists and philanthropists Bernice Mitchell Tate and Andy Tate.
 The project was inspired by their son Derek Mitchell Tate, MD – memorializing his grandfather Rufus Daniel Mitchell of Sheldon, South Carolina and the plight of the Beaufort County Black farmer.